 Assessment – One or more processes that are used to obtain information about a person, including their condition, personal goals and preferences, functional limitations, health status and other factors that are relevant to the authorization and provision of services.
 Assessment information supports the determination that a person meets nursing facility level of care and requires waiver services.
 The results are used to develop the Plan of Care and an Individualized Service Plan.

-Beneficiary - An individual who has been certified for services through the Medicaid Program.
-A beneficiary certified for Medicaid home and community based waiver services may also be referred to as a participant.
+Beneficiary - An individual who has been certified for the CCW program.
+A beneficiary may also be referred to as a participant.

 Bureau of Health Services Financing (BHSF) – The Bureau within the Louisiana Department of Health is responsible for the administration of the Medicaid Program and is the administering agency for the OAAS Waiver programs.